Vatra Dornei Casino: Background

-Inauguration and Construction
+Casino inauguration & construction

 The casino's existence can be credited to then-mayor Vasile Diac of Vatra Dorna, who initiated and lobbied for the project but later committed suicide by shooting himself over allegations of fraud and theft of city funds.
 The mayor pitched the project to Emperor Franz Joseph, who approved the works.
 The casino was to be constructed near the therapeutic baths and built on communal forested land, confiscated from the church.
 The land required to be deforested.
 A portion of the money needed to build the casino was appropriated from the Church-fund of Bukovina, raised through fundraisers and community donations, to which Emperor Franz Joseph had also contributed.
 The remaining portion was borrowed from a bank in Vienna.

 Construction of the building began in 1896 by Austrian architect Peter Paul Brang.
 The building was designed in an eclectic style, with hints of German Renaissance Revival.
 In 1898, a partial inauguration took place.
 The official inauguration occurred July 10, 1899 and hosted Emperor Franz Joseph and Arch Duke Ferdinand.

 The building opened to serve Viennese tourists, with local authorities using gambling taxes to repay the debt and finance local services.
 The casino comprised a theatre hall, a library, a restaurant, a confectionery, and public utility spaces.
 Three large Murano Crystal chandeliers adorned the ceilings, initially being lit by candlelight followed by electrification and lightbulbs.
 To accommodate the tourists, a train line opened nearby, and wealthy tourists were transported from the train station by coach to the therapeutic baths and to the casino complex.

 Local urban myth has it that a secret tunnel was built under the casino to offer an escape route for winners of large sums as a way to avoid robbery and harassment.